autowarefoundation/autoware-documentation/docs/design/autoware-interfaces/ad-api/list/api/planning/index.md

 ## Steering factors

 The steering factors is an array of information on the maneuver that requires use of turn indicators, such as turning left or right.
-Each factor has a type shown below, pose, distance from the vehicle head to that pose, status, and detailed data depending on its type.
+Each factor has a type shown below, pose in the base link, distance, status, and detailed data depending on its type.
 As the vehicle approaches the position to start steering, this factor appears with a status of APPROACHING.
 And when the vehicle reaches that position, the status will be TURNING.
 The pose indicates the start position when APPROACHING and the end position when TURNING.